 Due to the new Federal Privacy Act, you must complete a form that gives our department authorization to release the record.
 Forms for Driving Record requests

 Convictions of No Proof of Insurance, DWI, Vehicular Homicide, 2 Reckless Driving charges in a year, or Failure to Pay a Judgement all require license suspension or revocation.
-The return of your license is dependent on whether we've received an SR-22 at the end of the suspension/revocation.
+The ability to reinstate your license is dependent on whether we've received an SR-22 at the end of the suspension/revocation.
 The SR-22 filing proves to the state that you have valid insurance on all vehicles in your possession.
 This filing is needed for a minimum of 3 years, and is required even if you don't own or have a vehicle registered in your name.
 Click here for more information on SR-22.

 When the suspension time is over, the SR-22 is filed with the State of South Dakota, and you are eligible to reinstate your driver license, you will be required to pay a reinstatement fee, plus an application fee and pass any required tests.

 Proof of your identity, date of birth, and lawful status, ( if your name is different than the name on your identity document, you will need to bring additional proof of your legal name).
-Proof of your Social Security number and two documents to prove your principle address.
+Proof of your Social Security number and TWO DOCUMENTS to prove your principle address.
 Click here for a complete list of documents.

 To obtain a South Dakota driver license, you need to visit a South Dakota exam station and submit an application.
 You will need to take your out-of-state license and provide items from this list of documents.
 The application and the out-of-state license will be given to the examiner.
 The examiner will check to make sure you have valid driving privileges in all states, and you will be given a vision screening.
 When both are completed and passed, you will be issued a South Dakota license valid for five (5) years and charged a license fee.